Reldeam/CustomVillagerTrades/README.md

 # DIAMOND_AXE even if they have different costs or different enchantments on
 # the axe).

+# You can disable vanilla trades for specific professions.
+If
+# This only works if disableVanillaTrades is set to false
+disableVanillaTradesForProfessions: [<villager profession>]

 # ------------------------------------------------------------------------------
 # Should villagers be able to learn Vanilla Minecraft trades?
 disableVanillaTrades: false